New York Comic Con: A Beginner’s Guide

 Good question!
 Whereas in previous years, certain things (exclusives, autographic signings, seats in panels) were distributed via random lottery, as of 2021, some exclusives, private autograph signings, and seats in panels on both Main Stage and Empire Stage will be done in advance of the con via Reservations, which is “first-come, first-served”.

-Attendees can reserve one (1) seat in a select number of panels between the Main Stage and Empire Stage, as well as one (1) exhibitor exclusive shopping opportunity.
+Attendees can reserve one (1) seat in a select number of panels between the Main Stage and Empire Stage, one (1) private autographing session per day attending, as well as one (1) Funko shopping opportunity.
 You can only reserve a spot for yourself and must use the email address tied to your badges.
 You must also activate your badge prior to the event (or, if you are picking up your badges at Will Call, immediately after receiving them).
+You do not need your physical badge, or to have activated your badge, to make a reservation.
+You do, however, need to have a badge associated with your Showclix account.

 Unlike with the lotteries, which left 50% of seats available for people to grab on the day of the con, 100% of seats in Main Stage and Empire Stage will be done through reservations.
 There will be a stand-by line, but seating is not guaranteed that way.
-Main Stage seats about 3500 people, and Empire Stage seats about the same (I think).
+Main Stage seats about 2000 people, and Empire Stage seats about 3000.
+For 2024, you can reserve up to four (4) for Thursday, five (5) for Friday and Saturday, and three (3) for Sunday.

-Also worth noting that you cannot make reservations for conflicting panels, so if there are two panels in different rooms that you want to see and they overlap at all (even if one starts at the same time another one ends), you will have to choose one or the other for the reservation.
+Also worth noting that you cannot make reservations for conflicting events, so if there are two things in different rooms that you want to see and they overlap at all (even if one starts at the same time another one ends), you will have to choose one or the other for the reservation.

 Learn more about Reservations here.

-If you were unable to get a signing reservation, there is unfortunately nothing you can do.
+If you were unable to get a private autographing reservation, there is unfortunately nothing you can do.

 If you were unable to get a Funko reservation, they do open the booth after the last reservation time for the day, but stock will be severely depleted by then.